-Until now, scholarship on women lawyers and their representation in popular culture focuses almost exclusively on US-American and, to a lesser degree, British movies and television formats.
+Until now, scholarship on women lawyers and their representation in popular culture focused almost exclusively on US-American and, to a lesser extent, British movies and television formats.
 This is despite various non-Western productions that feature women lawyers as the main character.
-The workshop aims to close this gap in the scholarly literature by examining law and popular culture in countries and regions not commonly recognized as creators of globally consumed media productions.
-Following an open Call for Papers, young scholars from Qatar, Nigeria, India, Sri Lanka, UK, and USA will address questions, such as:
+The workshop aimed to close this gap in the scholarly literature by examining law and popular culture in countries and regions not commonly recognized as creators of globally consumed media productions.
+Following an open Call for Papers, young scholars from Qatar, Nigeria, India, Sri Lanka, UK, and USA addressed questions, such as:

 - Does the cultural export of US-American legal drama or British crime fiction influence how law and gender are imagined in other parts of the world?

 - Does the popular culture, both domestic and imported, alter the way society thinks about female lawyers, judges, or law enforcement officers?